Wednesday, June 25, 2008

 tokwa't baboy

-4 pcs. fresh pig ears
+4 pcs. fresh pig ears1 medium onion chopped

 1 pc bay leaf